parallelvirtualcluster/pvc/README.md

 1. You have a small (3+ node) KVM cluster and want to efficiently manage your VMs via CLI.
 2. You need a very scalable solution to manage dozens of KVM hypervisors.

-Really, PVC bennefits both the small and large usecases.
+Really, PVC benefits both the small and large use-cases.
+If your requirement is for a simple and easy-to-use tool to automatically manage VMs, PVC will work for you.

 ## Why shouldn't you use PVC?